 Property owners may wish to apply to list their property on the National Register of Historic Places and/or a Village designated landmark.
 Those processes are completely voluntary.
 The 2014 survey identified properties that are eligible for the National Register.

-The survey area is broken up into five areas: downtown, northeast quadrant, northwest quadrant, southeast quadrant, and the southwest quadrant.
 Please note that file sizes are large and may take time to download.
-Quadrant orientation is at the point of Main Street and the Union Pacific Railroad intersection.
 Properties were surveyed on the historic aspects of structures, how much original material is still used and intact, and how multiple structures on one property (if applicable) fit together.
 For example, a property with a new garage may contain a garage in excellent condition but the integrity would be considered poor since the garage is new, therefore not historic.